 A famous Japanese proverb states that “Fear is only as deep as the mind allows”, and this is something that is backed by research now.
-As per scientific studies, fear is a purely psychological phenomena, but it shows itself in physical symptoms.
+As per scientific studies, fear is a purely psychological phenomenon, but it shows itself in physical symptoms.
 Fear can paralyze you and get in the way of your daily life, so learning how to get rid of fear is important.

 What is fear?

 We aren’t born with fears but most of the fears of our adult life have origins in our early experiences.
 As we grow older, we teach our brains to classify certain perceptions as threats or stressors.
-These kickstart the fear response and puts us in fight-or-flight mode.
+These kickstart the fear response and put us in fight-or-flight mode.

 Fear is a healthy human emotion and reaction.
-It is inbuilt into your nervous system and works on a subconscious level from when you are a child.
+It is built into your nervous system and works on a subconscious level from when you are a child.
 It is what bestows you with your instincts and abilities to survive when you are faced with potential threats and dangers.

 Healthy fears tend to be natural and allow you to keep yourself safe from harm.
 Healthy fear is when you see a predator and run away to save yourself.

 Unhealthy fears, on the other hand, tend to be unnatural and unnecessary.
-The fact that it originates in your mind doesn’t make it any less real, and dismissing fear as being “only in your head” is technically true but doesn’t reduce the very real effect of it in any way.
+The fact that it originates in your mind doesn’t make it any less real, and dismissing fear as being “only in your head” is technically true but doesn’t reduce the very real effect it in any way.
 Unhealthy levels of fear can have detrimental effects on your mental health.

 While fears can be hard to work with, they aren’t bad for you unless they get in the way of your daily life or begin to affect your behaviour for the worse.